Dual Diagnosis Rehab In Florida

 People often turn to substances to self-medicate uncomfortable feelings.
 They drink alcohol or take drugs to feel more comfortable and confident in social situations.
 They smoke marijuana or take hallucinogens to feel better when their world seems off balance.
 Over time, however, this self-medication backfires, and they need more of the substance to get the same effect.
 This ultimately leads to addiction.

+Help is available 24/7 call this number for a free personal consultation about our Dual Diagnosis Rehab 866-480-4328.
 Drugs and alcohol also damage key areas of the brain that can cause symptoms of mental illness to worsen.
 Not only does self-medication with substance abuse lead to addiction, but it can also cause the original illness to worsen.
 Only sobriety, followed by recovery and proper treatment for mental illnesses, can help someone return to full health.

 What Starts First – Substance Abuse or the Mental Disorder?